mozilla/fx-private-relay/docs/translations.md

 ### Reverting a Translation Commit

-If you accidentally commit an update to `privaterelay/locales`, you can remove it with `git rebase`.
+If you commit an update to `privaterelay/locales`, you can remove it with `git rebase`.
 This is a powerful tool that requires deeper understanding of `git`.
 See [About Git][gh-git] for a tutorial, and
 [On undoing, fixing, or removing commits in git][sr-fixup] for a guided experience.